7kitan/favorite-fonts/README.md

 ## SANS SERIF
 - Atkinson Hyperlegible - High legibility, utility font
-- UD Digi # NK-R - Used for Japanese, and also very cute interface
+- UD Digi Kyokasho NK-R - Used for Japanese, and also very cute interface. (only personal use though)
 - Open Sans / Fira Sans - Open Sans is really good for clear UI.
 Fira Sans for an also clear but more condensed look, which is great on vertical phone views.
 - Museo Sans - Museum display type font.
 Recommended by actual museum workers.
 - Source Sans Pro - used by the US government websites.